reputation-network/rey-docs/docs/contents/tutorial/hello_world.rst

 Launch gatekeeper
 -----------------

 REY's Gatekeeper is a proxy that implements most of REY's protocol to facilitate building REY apps.
-The previous service does not have any kind of permission check, as this task is delegated to REY's Gatekeeper, which can fulfil the task with little configuration.
+The Ruby service built previously does not have any kind of permission check, as this task is delegated to REY's Gatekeeper, which can fulfil the task with little configuration.

 To run the gatekeeper, simply use: